Stock market today: Wall Street gains ground, led by travel-related companies

 NEW YORK (AP) — Stocks rose on Wall Street Wednesday, led by big gains in travel-related companies as energy prices drop.

-The slump in oil prices weighed heavily on energy companies.
-The sector slipped 0.7%.
-Energy giant Exxon Mobil fell 1% and oilfield services company Halliburton fell 1.4%.
+The drop in oil prices weighed on energy companies.
+The sector slipped 0.5%.
+Energy giant Exxon Mobil fell 0.8% and oilfield services company Halliburton fell 1.2%.

 Stocks in Asia and Europe were mostly mixed and trading was tapering off ahead of holidays in the U.S. and Japan, with few data releases to give markets direction.
 Markets will be closed in the U.S. on Thursday for Thanksgiving and will close early on Friday.